-In 2006, Bellevue City Council became a signatory of the U.S. Conference of Mayors Climate Protection Agreement (MCPA) and passed Resolution 7517 formally adopting a goal to reduce greenhouse gas emissions.
-The Environmental Stewardship Plan embodies the City's commitment to measure, communicate, and take action to reduce citywide greenhouse gas emissions across all sectors.
+In 2007, Bellevue City Council became a signatory of the U.S. Conference of Mayors Climate Protection Agreement (MCPA) and passed Resolution 7517 formally adopting a goal to reduce greenhouse gas emissions.
+The Sustainable Bellevue Plan builds on the City's commitment to measure, communicate, and take action to reduce citywide greenhouse gas emissions.

 As of 2019, Bellevue achieved a 6.4 percent greenhouse gas reduction despite a 17 percent in population growth since 2011.
 With an estimated 145,300 residents, the average greenhouse gas emissions per capita has decreased by 21 percent since 2011 and is well below the national average of 16.5 MTCO2e per U.S. resident (World Bank, 2014).

-In Bellevue the largest sources of greenhouse gas emissions are from energy used in commercial buildings, multi-family units, and single-family homes, and passenger car fuel use.
-City-led programs across departments have expanded opportunities from transportation demand management planning to purchasing renewable energy for the next 20 years.
+In Bellevue, the largest sources of greenhouse gas emissions are from energy used in commercial buildings, multi-family units, and single-family homes, and passenger car fuel use.

 Recognizing that climate change is a regional challenge, the City of Bellevue was an early member of the King County Cities for Climate Collaboration (K4C).
-In 2015 City Council signed the joint letter of commitment to take bold and equitable climate action for a healthy, just, and resilient region.
+In 2014 the City joined the K4C and in 2015 the City Council signed the K4C Joint Commitments to take bold and equitable climate action for a healthy, just, and resilient region.
 City staff continues to participate in the K4C Steering Committee to lead climate action and resiliency efforts in Bellevue and beyond.

-The actions outlined in the next section, build on over a decade's worth of accomplishments, including:
+The actions outlined in the next section build on over a decade's worth of accomplishments, including:

-- Signing the Mayor's Climate Protection Agreement in 2006 - Launching the Environmental Stewardship Initiative in 2007 - Creating a Resource Conservation Program Manager position in 2009 - Joining the King County Cities Climate Collaboration (K4C) in 2014 - Signing the K4C Joint Commitments in 2015, to support the achievement of the countywide climate goals; and signing the updated K4C Joint Commitments in 2020, to reaffirm Bellevue's commitment - Leading the Department of Energy Grant in 2017-2018 to Analyze Greenhouse Gas Emissions Trends - Reporting on greenhouse gas emissions annually since 2011 - Reduced greenhouse gas emissions by over 6% since 2011, despite a 17% population growth
+- Signing the Mayor's Climate Protection Agreement in 2007 - Launching the Environmental Stewardship Initiative in 2007 - Creating a Resource Conservation Program Manager position in 2009 - Joining the King County Cities Climate Collaboration (K4C) in 2014 - Signing the K4C Joint Commitments in 2015, to support the achievement of the countywide climate goals; and signing the updated K4C Joint Commitments in 2020, to reaffirm Bellevue's commitment - Leading the Department of Energy Grant in 2017-2018 to Analyze Greenhouse Gas Emissions Trends - Reporting on greenhouse gas emissions annually since 2011 - Reduced greenhouse gas emissions by over 6% since 2011, despite a 17% population growth